Announcements

 • Updated qualifications, removing university-wide presumptive requirements and allowing colleges to define their own position-specific qualifications.

-• Introduction of a promotional pathway for assistant deans to senior assistant dean, which will be implemented in a future phase.
+• Introduction of a promotional pathway for assistant deans to senior assistant deans, which will be implemented in a future phase.

-Resources have been developed to assist deans with this process, including a document titled, “MSU Guidelines – Position Differentiation for Associate and Assistant Deans,” which is available here.
+Resources have been developed to assist deans with this process, including “MSU Guidelines – Position Differentiation for Associate and Assistant Deans,” which is available on our Tip Sheets, Resources and Forms page.
 A Phase 2 project will focus on developing university-wide criteria and guidance for promotion to senior assistant dean.
-More details on the timeline for this initiative will be shared in the coming months.

 Update on the Policy on Protection from Retaliation for Reporting Misconduct